AjayShanker/AjayShanker/README.md

 <br>
 <div style="height: auto; width: 100%; display: block;">
-I am a passionat developer with more than 5 years of experience building diverse, scalable, innovative, and problem-solving software.
-My technical proficiency in PHP, Laravel/CakePHP/Codeigniter Frameworks , JavaScript, VueJs, Angular, AWS, MongoDB, Express, Node.Js, React & React Native.
+I am a passionate developer with over 7 years of experience in building diverse, scalable, and innovative software solutions.
+My technical expertise includes PHP, Laravel, CakePHP, CodeIgniter, JavaScript, Vue.js, Angular, AWS, MongoDB, Express, Node.js, React, and React Native.
 <br>
+I also have efficient working knowledge of Agile methodology and am proficient with tools such as Jira, Git, and SVN.

 </div>
-Efficient working knowledge in Agile methodology with tools like Jira, Git, SVN.

 <br />
 <!-- most used start -->